 Pretty much anything new can be scary, and tofu was no different.
 No one wants to feel like a fool messing up dinner because you just didn’t know what you were doing.

-To do this you can use a tofu press (<- affiliate link), or go the cheap-o method like me.
+To do this you can use a tofu press (<- affiliate link), or go the cheap-o method like me and press your tofu without a press.
 Slice it in half (like a book).
-Place a few paper towels on a plate or cutting board, place one of the tofu slabs on top, top with a couple more paper towels, the other tofu slab, and a few more paper towels.
+Place a clean kitchen towel or a few paper towels on a plate or cutting board, place one of the tofu slabs on top, top with a couple more paper towels, the other tofu slab, and a few more paper towels.

 Next you have to marinate the tofu.
 The water you just squeezed out is what makes it taste kind of gross.
 Now that it’s gone, your tofu is free to soak up all sorts of flavor!